 Graham's Tree Reconstruction Conjecture asks whether a tree is uniquely determined by its Graham sequence.

 It is easy to see that for a tree on n vertices, the first two terms are n and n-1.
 In 2018, it was shown that the number of n-vertex trees which can be distinguished by their associated Graham sequence is $e^{\Omega((\log n)^{3/2})}$ (see [1]).
-In this note, we rely on purely computational techniques to verify Graham's conjecture for trees on up to 10 vertices.
-We expect that there is a unique truncated Graham sequence of length 6 for every tree on 11 vertices but have not confirmed this.
+In this note, we rely on purely computational techniques to verify Graham's conjecture for Graham sequences of length 5 of trees on up to 14 vertices.
+We also carry out a statistical analysis of